 - A computer programming course using a contemporary programming language (Matlab, Python, Julia, C++, etc)

 - Additionally, most (but not all) of our admitted students have completed an independent reading or undergraduate research course/project.

 Q. Do I have to have an undergraduate major in mathematics?

-- No, not if you've taken the key courses (described above) and have good grades.
-Many mathematicians have undergraduate degrees in areas of science or engineering.
+- No, as long as you have taken the key courses described above and have good grades.
+Many mathematicians have undergraduate degrees in areas of science/engineering or in mathematics education.

-Q. How do I apply to graduate school?
+Q. How do I apply to your graduate program?